Billy Godleman: England Under-19s

 His form dropped slightly as he continued to make 40s and 30s but failed to convert to 50s and larger scores.
-He was given a chance to regain this lost form when Pakistan U19 toured England in August 2007.
+He was given a chance to regain this lost form when Pakistan U-19 toured England in August 2007.
 Godleman opened the innings with Alex Wakely and the two shared a relatively slow but prolific opening partnership which ended at 198 when Wakely departed for 112.
 Godleman fell soon after for 71 but England went on to amass 532 all out.
-Pakistan U19 were then bowled out for 214 and 260 resulting in England winning by an innings and 58 runs.
-The second test saw another good opening partnership of 95 and this time Godleman went on to make a U19 Test Match century, eventually being caught out on 115.
+Pakistan U-19 were then bowled out for 214 and 260 resulting in England winning by an innings and 58 runs.
+The second test saw another good opening partnership of 95 and this time Godleman went on to make a U-19 Test Match century, eventually being caught out on 115.
 He was out in the second innings however for a duck as Pakistan went on to win the second test by three wickets and level the series at 1–1.

-The U19 One Day International series provided Godleman an opportunity to prove that he could score quickly as well as slowly, as he had batted in the Test series.
-He made a brisk 32* in the first ODI as rain intervened and the match was abandoned as a no result, he then made a rather slow 29 runs off 43 balls in the low scoring second match, which saw Pakistan finish a remarkable game chasing 161 by just 1 wicket having recovered from 99–8.
+The U-19 One Day International series provided Godleman an opportunity to prove that he could score quickly as well as slowly, as he had batted in the Test series.
+He made a brisk 32* in the first ODI as rain intervened and the match was abandoned as a no result, he then made a rather slow 29 runs off 43 balls in the low-scoring second match, which saw Pakistan finish a remarkable game chasing 161 by just 1 wicket, having recovered from 99–8.

 The third ODI proved another disappointment for Godleman as he once again made it to the high 20s and once again got out.
-The fourth match proved to be his day however as he became the highest U19 run scorer for England in ODIs, passing names such as: Michael Vaughan, Alastair Cook, Nick Knight and Marcus Trescothick.
+The fourth match proved to be his day, however, as he became the highest U-19 run scorer for England in ODIs, passing names such as Michael Vaughan, Alastair Cook, Nick Knight and Marcus Trescothick.
 He faced exactly half the balls in the innings (150 balls) and scored 149 not out, as Adam Lyth and himself took England to a massive score of 313–7.

 Move to Essex

 Having moved to Essex on loan after losing his place in the Middlesex side, Godleman signed a three-year deal with the county in August 2009.

-Playing in his debut innings in a County Championship match against Hampshire, Billy scored 92 off 146 before being bowled by Danny Briggs.
+Playing in his debut innings in a County Championship match against Hampshire, Billy scored 92 runs off 146 balls before being bowled by Danny Briggs.
 After a disappointing start to the 2011 season when Billy averaged just 19, he was dropped from the LV County Championship team.
 On his recall, he made 39 and 130 at Grace Road vs Leicestershire County Cricket Club in July 2011.

 At the start of the 2012 season Billy made 130 against Gloucestershire County Cricket Club, but then was dropped from the first XI in May after failing to reach 30 in eight championship innings.